-- Let me be clear that ingress filtering of traffic with spoofed IP addresses is not new and is not my idea - it is Best Current Practice (BCP) 38/RFC2827, written by Ferguson and Senie in May 2000. - Unfortunately, despite being roughly six years old, many sites still do NOT do BCP38 filtering -- perhaps as many as 20-25% Internet wide. (http://spoofer.csail.mit.edu/summary.php) - Does YOUR university do BCP38 filtering?
+- Let me be clear that ingress filtering of traffic with spoofed IP addresses is not new and is not my idea - it is Best Current Practice (BCP) 38/RFC2827, written by Ferguson and Senie in May 2000. - Unfortunately, despite being roughly ten years old, many sites still do NOT do BCP38 filtering -- currently 15-24% Internet wide depending on whether you count netblocks, dotted quads or ASNs (see http://spoofer.csail.mit.edu/summary.php) - Does YOUR university do BCP38 filtering?